Starlink vs Iridium vs SSB – Offshore Communication Optio…

 Satellite Communication

-Satellite communication for cruisers has gotten complicated with all the Starlink hype, Iridium options, and competing services flying around.
-As someone who has relied on sat comms for weather updates, check-ins, and the occasional emergency while offshore, I learned everything there is to know about what actually works out there — and what’s just marketing.
+Satellite communication for cruisers has evolved with all the Starlink hype, Iridium options, and competing services flying around.
+As someone who has relied on sat comms for weather updates, check-ins, and the occasional emergency while offshore, I taught myself the working side of what actually works out there — and what’s just marketing.
 Today, I will share it all with you.

 When you’re 500 miles from shore, your connection to the outside world comes down to whatever gear you’ve got mounted on the hardtop or the mast.
 That’s a reality check that hits different from scrolling through product reviews at the kitchen table.
 I’ve had systems fail at the worst possible moments, and I’ve had cheap backup options save the day.
 The price tag doesn’t always correlate with reliability.